yerinsmgmt/markdowns/files.md

 - **L5-READ-01** On another project of mine, an agent reported a finished build.
 The main
 - **GFX-10** Before and after.
 A silent failure, then the same failure explaining itself.
 - **L5-READ-02** A broken app that tells you what is broken is a five minute fix.
 A broken app
-- **L5-SCREEN-01** Deploying.
-The live URL.
-Clicking through it for real.
+- **L5-SCREEN-01** The repo, README and CONTRIBUTING, for the contribute ask.
 - **L5-FACE-02** So you have shipped something.
 It is live, anyone can open it.
 Now I have to
-- **L5-SCREEN-02** Show the wall for real.
-Something breaking that this method alone does not fix
+- **L5-SCREEN-02** Dropped.
+The wall is now L5-FACE-03 over GFX-11, the bricked doorway.
 - **GFX-11** Board 6, the bricked-up doorway.
 - **L5-FACE-03** The moment you add real users, a database, payments, or you open a project
 - **L5-FACE-04** One last thing.
 That tool you used in lesson three is open source and it